-- the pump has been approved as required by [3.2.1] and - the Manufacturer has a recognised quality system that has been assessed and certified by the Society subject to periodical audits, and - the quality control plan contains a provision to subject each pump to a hydrostatic test of the pump body equal to 1,5 times the design pressure and a capacity test.
+- the pump has been approved as required by [3.2.2] a) and b) and - the Manufacturer has a recognised quality system that has been assessed and certified by the Society subject to periodical audits, and - the quality control plan contains a provision to subject each pump to a hydrostatic test of the pump body equal to 1,5 times the design pressure and a capacity test.
 The Manufacturer is to maintain records of such tests.